Berat: Landmarks

 The first inscription recording Onufri's name was found in 1951, in the Shelqan church.
 The Kastoria church has a date 23 July 1547 and a reference to Onufri's origin : I am Onufri, and come from the town of Berat.
 Onufri's style in painting was inherited by his son, Nikolla (Nicholas), though not so successful as his father.
 In Onufri's museum can be found works of Onufri, his son, Nikolla and other painters'.
 There are also numbers of icons and some fine examples of religious silversmith's work (sacred vessels, icon casings, covers of Gospel books, etc.).
 Berat Gospels, which date from the 4th century, are copies (the originals are preserved in the National Archives in Tirana).
 The church itself has an iconostasis of carved wood, with two icons of Christ and the Virgin Mary.
 The bishop's throne and the pulpit are also notable.

 Near the street running down from the fortress is the Bachelors' Mosque (Xhami e Beqareve), built in 1827.
 This has a portico and external decoration of flowers, plants, and houses.
 The 'Bachelors' were the young shop-assistants (in practice generally unmarried), whom the merchants in Berat used as their own private militia.

 The King Mosque (Xhamia e Mbretit), the oldest in the town built in the reign of Bayazid II (1481–1512), is notable for its fine ceiling.
 It is museum in the modern period.

 The Lead Mosque (Xhamia e Plumbit), built in 1555 and so called from the covering of its cupola.
 This mosque is the centre of the town.

-The Halveti Tekke (Teqe e Helvetive) is thought to have been built in the 15th century.
-It was rebuilt by Ahmet Kurt Pasha in 1782.
-It belongs to the Khalwati Sufi order.
-It is composed of the prayer hall with a square plan, a small ambience for special religious services and a gracious portico in front of the entrance to the prayer hall.
-In the prayer hall is a mafil carved in wood and decorated.
-On the eastern side of the prayer hall is the mihrab decorated with stone stalactites.
-The inner walls have been decorated with eight frescoes, depicting dwelling houses, Muslim religious buildings and landscapes.